mongodb/specifications/source/retryable-reads/retryable-reads.rst

 either a correlating ``CommandSucceededEvent`` or ``CommandFailedEvent`` and that every "command started" log message has either a correlating "command succeeded" log message or "command failed" log message.
-If the first attempt of a retryable read operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` for the retryable error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
+If the first attempt of a retryable read operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` and emit a "command failed" log message for the retryable error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
 Note that the second ``CommandStartedEvent`` may have a different ``connectionId``, since a server is reselected for a retry attempt.